Raychaudhuri equation in scalar-tensor theory: NMCSTT and the RE

-It is easy to understand that in NMCSTT, assumption of SEC does not imply CC, as $R_{\mu\nu}u^\mu u^\nu$ contains additional terms besides those related to the energy momentum tensor of matter fields.
-Our aim is to explore the nature of the quantity $R_{\mu\nu}u^\mu u^\nu$ in these theories and look for the possibility of this quantity being negative despite the assumption of SEC.
+It is clear from Eq. \eqref{maineq} that assuming the SEC does not necessarily imply the CC in NMCSTT.
+Our aim is to explore the nature of the quantity $R_{\mu\nu}u^\mu u^\nu$ in these theories.
+In particular, we investigate the possibility of this quantity being negative despite the assumption of the SEC.

-Here, we shall consider spacetimes with two different kinds of symmetry and in two different subclasses of this theory to explicitly understand the nature of the terms present in the expression \eqref{maineq}.